microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![Mapping Data Flow](media/2020-04-10_16-06-30.png)

-6. In Data Flow editor observe the flow.
+6. In Data Flow editor, observe the flow.
 Look in detail into each activity using the following steps.

 ![Moving data from SAP to the Data Lake](media/2020-04-10_16-07-29.png)